Current Washington, D.C., Mortgage and Refinance Rates

 • FHA refinances are insured by the Federal Housing Administration (FHA), so you get a little more flexibility with qualifying requirements than you will with conventional loans.
 FHA refinance rates are also usually lower than conventional refinance rates.

-• VA refinances usually offer the lowest rates available.
+• VA refinances usually offer the lowest VA rates available.
 That’s because they’re backed by the U.S. Department of Veterans Affairs (VA).
 Their main downside is that you have to be a qualified military borrower to take advantage of them.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.21% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+Calculator See whether refinancing makes sense for you using our mortgage refinance calculator.

 What is the current mortgage rates forecast for 2024?